dsccommunity/ActiveDirectoryDsc/README.md

 * **`[Boolean]` EnabledOnCreation** _(Write)_: Specifies if the computer account is created enabled or disabled.
 By default the computer account will be created using the default value of the cmdlet `New-ADComputer`.
+  This property is ignored if the parameter `RequestFile` is specified in the same configuration.
 * **`[String]` Manager** _(Write)_: Specifies the user or group Distinguished Name that manages the computer account.
 Valid values are the user's or group's DistinguishedName, ObjectGUID, SID or SamAccountName.